 A free trial is your opportunity to see how a platform performs in the real world, not just in a polished demo.
 Go into it with a clear plan.
 Identify a few core use cases you want to test, like building a multi-channel sequence or using an AI email writer.
 Have a couple of your sales reps use the platform for their actual daily tasks for a week.
 This will give you invaluable feedback on its usability.
 Is it intuitive?
 Does it genuinely save them time?
 Pay close attention to how well you can test out the core features and how much it simplifies your team’s day-to-day grind.

-Evaluate Vendor Support and Training Resources
+Don't Forget to Evaluate Vendor Support and Training

 Even the most user-friendly platform requires some setup and training.
 A great product backed by poor support is a recipe for frustration.
 As you evaluate your options, look into the vendor’s onboarding process and ongoing customer support.
 Do they offer live training sessions?
 Is there a comprehensive help center with articles and video tutorials you can turn to?
 A vendor that invests in your success will provide the resources your team needs to get up and running quickly and make the most of every feature.
 This partnership is crucial for long-term success and ensuring you get the full value out of your investment.